netgrif/petriflow.js/README.md

 ### Requirements

-Currently, the library **only supports browser applications** because **requires DOM Web API** to correctly process Petriflow files.
+Currently, the library **only supports browser applications** because **requires [DOM Web API](https://www.w3.org/DOM/DOMTR)** to correctly process Petriflow files.
 It can be used in Node.js environments with the latest release of the [jsdom](https://github.com/jsdom/jsdom) library installed.

 ## Usage

 The library support both CommonJS and ES Modules importing systems.

-For applications that use the CommonJS module system you can use the require function, i.e.:
+For applications that use the CommonJS module system (Node.js) you can use the `require` function, i.e.:
 ```javascript
 const {PetriNet, ImportService} = require('@netgrif/petriflow')
 ```

-For applications supporting ES6+ modules you can use import statement, i.e.:
+For applications supporting ES6+ modules you can use `import` statement, i.e.:

 ```javascript
 import {PetriNet, ImportService} from "@netgrif/petriflow";